-NHS Trust fined after death of baby 23 minutes after birth
+Record fine for NHS trust after death of baby 23 minutes after birth

 The coroner ruled this could have been prevented if staff at the Queen’s Medical Centre (QMC) in Nottingham had delivered her earlier.

-The trust is facing an independent inquiry, led by the Shrewsbury inquiry chair Donna Ockenden, into more than 1,500 cases of alleged poor maternity care.
-The inquiry was launched after an investigation in 2021 by The Independent revealed dozens of cases of poor care.

-Sentencing the trust on Friday at Nottingham Magistrates’ Court, District Judge Grace Leong said: “The catalogue of failings and errors exposed Mrs Andrews and her baby to a significant risk of harm which was avoidable, and such errors ultimately resulted in the death of Wynter and post-traumatic stress for Mrs Andrews and Mr Andrews.
+Sentencing the trust on Friday at Nottingham Magistrates’ Court, District Judge Leong said: “The catalogue of failings and errors exposed Mrs Andrews and her baby to a significant risk of harm which was avoidable, and such errors ultimately resulted in the death of Wynter and post-traumatic stress for Mrs Andrews and Mr Andrews.

 “My assessment is that the level of culpability is high, where offences on Wynter and Mrs Andrews are concerned.